 The RTT-KAT program was co-developed by dozens of thought leaders with decades of experience in medicine, psychiatry, spiritual health, psychotherapy, cultural safety & inclusion, somatic energy modalities, and research.
 Based on evidence and informed by our internationally trained and recognized team, we aim to activate the innate, individual and collective human capacity for healing and resilience.

 Funds and in-Kind offerings provided by Island Health, Canadian Institutes for Health Research, Regional Incentives Funds, Numinus Wellness, Cedars at Cobble Hill and philanthropic funds.

 Interested in joining the Roots to Heal Program?
-If you are a healthcare provider, fill out the form below and someone from our intake team will contact you within 24 hours to set up a complimentary consultation.
+If you are a healthcare provider, fill out the form below and someone from our intake team will contact you to set up a complimentary consultation.
 For others wanting to stay connect for future offerings, please go to the contact us section of the website and subscribe or send us a message.